tpoisot/GetToGit/README.md

 # GetToGit

 `git` is a version control system: it lets you control the version of things.
+It also lets you collaborate with other people, track what you have been doing on a code, keep backup, and a lot of other cool and useful and productive things.
 It's extremely useful for

 i) people working with code